mainmatter/ember-simple-auth/README.md

 To prevent a route from being accessed when the session is authenticated (which makes sense for login and registration routes for example), mixin the UnauthenticatedRouteMixin into the respective route.

-In order to add authorization information to outgoing API requests the application must define an authorizer.
+In order to add authorization information to outgoing API requests the application can define an authorizer.
 To do so, add a new file to `app/authorizers`, e.g.:

 ```js